-TIP: You can even keep the content on an interactive touchscreen updated from anywhere in the world – which is great if you have various teams working across different locations.
+Tip: You can even keep the content on an interactive touchscreen updated from anywhere in the world – which is great if you have various teams working across different locations.

-Review your strategy every three months
+Review your sales enablement strategy every three months

 Just like any strategy, it’s important to monitor your progress by tracking and analysing your data.
 Then, you can adapt and evolve your sales enablement processes based on what’s working, and what’s not.

-Again, this is where an interactive sales tool can come in handy, as it’s a great way to keep track of your content metrics and adjust accordingly based on the number of views, shares, time spent viewing your content, and the number of downloads your content has initiated.
+Again, this is where an interactive sales enablement tool can come in handy, as it’s a great way to keep track of your content metrics and adjust accordingly based on the number of views, shares, time spent viewing your content, and the number of downloads your content has initiated.